jacksonbenete/lm-dashboard/README.md

 The package is working but need to be refactored both for increasing speed and provides a cleaner code.
+It is also not resembling **Symbolics Genera** inital page, both to avoid writing "Symbolics Genera 8.3" which is trademarked, and because it's not complete yet.

 ## Dashboard
 This is how it's working at the moment.